melWiss/ioc_widget/README.md

 - `LazySingletonWidget` supports a `dispose` callback for cleaning up resources when the widget is removed from the tree.
 - `InjectableWidget` does not call `dispose` (since it creates new instances each time) so you should either explicitly call the dispose method of that specific instance or safely dispose it by mixing it with the `InjectScopedDependency` widget.
+- `InjectScopedNotifier` automatically disposes the ChangeNotifier when the widget is removed from the tree.
+- The notifier is a singleton within the widget scope and will be recreated if the widget is disposed and rebuilt.

 ## When to use
 - When you want explicit, widget-scoped dependency injection.